sairajnagula/Section-02--Project-Group-5-DATA-MINING/README.md

 # Section-02--Project-Group-5-DATA-MINING

-##Providing API's to Explore Trending Topics, Discovering What People Are Talking About and More.
+##Providing API's to Explore Trending Topics, Discovering What People Are Talking About and More
 ===================================================================================================

-### OVERVIEW.
+### OVERVIEW

 We are planning to use twitter data to retrieve the data from twitter using O'Auth authentication.
 And provide API's for users to explore the trending topics, discover what people are talking about etc. As part of this we are planning to do the following tasks.